 49 North Main Street, the John Chapman house (1770) - This house was built in 1770 by John Chapman a "leather breeches maker."
 In 1822 Captain Ephraim Kendall sold the house to Ebenezer and Daniel Russell, and throughout the rest of the 19th Century the house stayed in the Russell family.

-8 Warren Street, the Harris – Grady house (1720-1772-1887) - In 1887, William Russell removed a house built in 1772 by James Harris at 12 High Street and built his Victorian house.
+8 Warren Street, the James Harris house - In 1887, William Russell removed a house built in 1772 by James Harris at 12 High Street and built his Victorian house.
 The old house at that location was removed to 8 Warren St., in the ownership of David Grady, and expanded.

 85 High Street, the Elizabeth and Phillip Lord house (1774) - This house was built about 1774 by Phillip Lord when he married the widowed Elizabeth Kimball Warner who owned the property.
 In 1832, the house was acquired by Benjamin Fewkes, who smuggled the first lace stocking machine into this country from England in 1818.
 He set up his hosiery shop In the rear of the house.

 86 County Road, the Burnham – Brown house (1775) - This house was built in 1775 on a lot on Candlewood Rd., probably by Thomas Burnham.
 In 1821 Nathan Brown bought the house from Oliver Appleton, and 3 years later he removed it to its present site on County Rd.
 Brown and others enlarged and remodeled the old Burnham House, but some 18th century features remain.

-65 Candlewood Road, the Rhoda Kinsman house (b 1776) - Jeremiah Kinsman died in 1818, and his will bequeathed the “Walker’s Island farm” to his sons Jeremiah and William in equal parts.
+65 Candlewood Road, the Rhoda Kinsman house ( 1776 / 1818) - Jeremiah Kinsman died in 1818, and his will bequeathed the “Walker’s Island farm” to his sons Jeremiah and William in equal parts.
 William or his son William Jr. built this house next door, which was known as the “cottage."
 It came to be occupied by Rhoda Kinsman, daughter of William Jr.